Pudendal nerve entrapment: Physical therapy

 Physical therapy (physiotherapy) is often used for pudendal neuralgia.
 However, as of 2022, there is no research about physical therapy techniques as applied to pudendal neuralgia.
 There is some research about the use of physical therapy in chronic pelvic pain syndrome.
 As such, the expert consensus panel recommended physical therapy for pudendal nerve entrapment when it is associated with myofascial syndromes affecting levator ani, or the piriformis or obturator inturnus muscles.
 Techniques which aim to relax the muscles are favored.
 If there is hypertonia of levator ani (i.e., if the pelvic floor is "too tight"), endocavital maneuvers were recommended by the expert consensus panel.

 Mobilization of the nerves and muscles in the pelvic region is a proposed way to treat symptoms associated with a nerve entrapment.
 An example of this is neural mobilization.
 The goal of neural mobilization is to restore the functionality of the nerve and muscles through a variety of exercises involving the lower extremities.
 Exercises to specifically target the pudendal nerve would be determined based on the anatomical layout of the nerve.
-It is important to note that evidence is limited to show support for this therapy.
+Evidence is limited to show support for this therapy.

 Another possible treatment for nerve entrapments in the pelvic region would be stretching and strengthening exercises.
 A treatment plan would be determined by a physical therapist to specifically manipulate the pudendal nerve through a variety of stretches.
 Strengthening exercises may also be recommended to relieve the excessive pressure caused by the entrapment, but there is currently limited evidence to support this choice of therapy.